protocol/launchpad/docs/pre-requisites/web3-ipfs.md

 Web3 applications will run on blockchains and decentralized networks of many peer to peer nodes, using a different set of protocols, including cryptoeconomic protocols referred to as DeFi (decentralized finance).
 The apps built on web3 are known as DApps (decentralized apps).

-[This article gives a great summary](https://medium.com/@vegxcodes/what-you-should-know-about-web3-part-1-15a2ddcfbc41) of the first three stages of Web evolution.

 **Web 1 - Shared Information**

 Web1 was a worldwide network of static website, on which any users could basically view and share pages of information, with little interaction.